Do you know the early symptoms of pregnancy? From nausea to fatigue, know what to expect.By Mayo Clinic Staff

 - Constipation.
 Hormonal changes cause your digestive system to slow down, which can lead to constipation.

-Unfortunately, these signs and symptoms aren't unique to pregnancy.
+Unfortunately, many of these signs and symptoms aren't unique to pregnancy.
 Some can indicate that you're getting sick or that your period is about to start.
-Likewise, you can be pregnant without experiencing any of these signs and symptoms.
+Likewise, you can be pregnant without experiencing many of these symptoms.

-Still, if you miss a period or notice any of the tip-offs on these lists, you might want to take a home pregnancy test — especially if you're not keeping track of your menstrual cycle or if it varies widely from one month to the next.
+Still, if you miss a period and notice some of the above signs or symptoms, take a home pregnancy test or see your health care provider.
 If your home pregnancy test is positive, make an appointment with your health care provider.
 The sooner your pregnancy is confirmed, the sooner you can begin prenatal care.

-- Lockwood CJ, et al. Initial prenatal assessment and patient education. http://www.uptodate.com/home.
-Accessed March 19, 2013.
+- Lockwood CJ, et al. Initial prenatal assessment and first-trimester prenatal care. http://www.uptodate.com/home.
+Accessed May 19, 2016.

 - American College of Obstetricians and Gynecologists.
-Your Pregnancy and Childbirth Month to Month.
-5th ed.
-Washington, D.C.: American College of Obstetricians and Gynecologists; 2010:17.
+Months 1 and 2.
+In: Your Pregnancy and Childbirth Month to Month.
+6th ed.
+Washington, D.C.: American College of Obstetricians and Gynecologists; 2015.